DevExpress-Examples/maui-charts/CS/PieChartExample/Readme.md

 # DevExpress Pie Chart for .NET MAUI

+The DevExpress Pie Chart for .NET MAUI Preview 5 visualizes data as a circle chart divided into slices to illustrate numerical proportion.

-This example allows you to get started with the DevExpress Pie Chart for .NET MAUI Preview 5 and explore its basic functionality.
+This example allows you to get started with the PieChartView component and explore its basic functionality.

 Open the solution in Visual Studio 16.11 Preview 2 and restore NuGet packages to run the application: